Spreadsheets Explained! 5 Levels of Difficulty: From Basic Text Input to Google Apps Script

 Five increasingly difficult ways of explaining spreadsheets in Google Sheets:

-- The basics of Google Sheets text
+- The basics of Google Sheets and text

 - Menu items in Google Sheets